 Contact-lens wearers are more susceptible to Chronic Dry Eye, too.
 They often believe their contacts are drying out and don’t realize it’s a medical condition that can be treated.
 The vision of contact wearers sometimes fluctuates, and if they blink and that makes their vision get better or worse that’s a probable sign of Chronic Dry Eye.

-Older patients also are more susceptible to Chronic Dry Eye.
+Older folks also are more susceptible to Chronic Dry Eye.
 We gradually produce fewer tears as we mature.
 Our baseline is less deep, and there is less coating on the front of the eye.
 Also, as we get older we tend to take more medications.
 One of the most common side effects related to drug interactions is dry eye.

 What can I do when I notice trouble?